mozilla/mozwebqa-test-templates/templateREADME.md

 that the Mozilla Web QA team has created.

 ### Install Python
-1. If you don't already have it installed, please install [Python 2.6]
+If you don't already have it installed, please install [Python 2.6]
 [Python 2.6]: http://www.python.org/download/releases/2.6.6/

 ### Cloning the test repository with Git

-2. After you have installed [Git] you will need to close the project to your hard drive.
-From your workspace directory run this command: git clone --recursive git://github.com/mozilla/<project>.git
+After you have installed [Git] you will need to clone the project to your hard drive.
+From your workspace directory run this command:

+    git clone --recursive git://github.com/mozilla/<project>.git
 [Git]: http://en.wikipedia.org/wiki/Git_%28software%29

 ### Installing Python packages
-3. You will need to install Selenium, unittestzero and some other project specific packages.
+You will need to install Selenium, unittestzero and some other project specific packages.
 Fortunately `pip` makes it easy to install all of these in one step.
-Let's install pip: sudo easy_install pip
+Let's install pip:

+    sudo easy_install pip

-4. Now using pip let's install the packages we need (which are listed in requirements.txt) pip install -Ur requirements.txt
+Now using pip let's install the packages we need (which are listed in requirements.txt)

+    pip install -Ur requirements.txt

 __Optional/Intermediate level__